 Breaking Boundaries is guided by the following values:

-- Creating projects and spaces which are safe and supportive for young people;
+- Creating projects and spaces which are safe and supportive for people of all ages;

 - An awareness of, and respect for, the diversity present within our communities;